 2. Receive a Confirmation Email

 LANE Labs are one-night classes that are equivalent to a three-week intensive.
 They will be held at Our Lady of the Lake Catholic Parish in Fr.
 Nash Hall.
-Tuition is $25 and includes dinner and materials.
+Tuition is $25 and includes a working dinner and materials.

 PRAY 103: The Gospel According to the Rosary